FReptar0/nexgen/README.md

 A Node.js application for interacting with the Magento Tax API to calculate, commit, and cancel tax transactions.

-**Architecture**: Layered Architecture with SOLID principles.
-See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed technical documentation.

 ## Requirements

 - Node.js (version 14 or higher)